 Scheduling for the Fall 2019 testing will start in November - please wait for our announcement

 CCHI is conducting the CHI™ scheduling, testing software, and testing center upgrade at this time.
 We appreciate your patience.
 We will share the new instructions as soon as the upgrade is complete.

 The CHI™ performance exam requires a private testing room since candidates are orally responding to the exam prompts.
 CCHI makes special arrangements for private testing rooms during certain testing “windows” each quarter for that exam.
 Each window lasts three weeks.
 CHI™ exams can be scheduled ONLY during these windows.
 Please plan accordingly.

 Test sites for the CHI™ exams may be, and often are, different than the sites for the CoreCHI™ exam.

 The CHI™ exams are not administered outside of the testing “windows” listed below.
-CCHI is conducting the CHI™ scheduling, testing software, and testing center upgrade in June-September 2019.
+CCHI is conducting the CHI™ scheduling, testing software, and testing center upgrade in June-October 2019.
 Scheduling of the CHI ™ exam will be suspended during the upgrades.
 We appreciate your patience and apologize for the inconvenience.
 We will share the new scheduling instructions as soon as the upgrades are complete.

 Whenever possible, CCHI is committed to providing reasonable accommodation in its examination processes to individuals with disabilities, in accordance with the Americans with Disabilities Act (ADA).